Purdue vs. Xavier College Basketball Predictions & Picks - November 13

 Xavier Performance Insights

-- Xavier allowed 74.1 points per game last year (292nd-ranked in college basketball), but it really played well offensively, averaging 80.9 points per contest (10th-best).
+- Xavier ceded 74.1 points per game last season (292nd-ranked in college basketball), but it really thrived on offense, scoring 80.9 points per contest (10th-best).

-- With 34.8 boards per game, the Musketeers were 35th in the nation.
-They ceded 29.3 rebounds per contest, which ranked 65th in college basketball.
+- The Musketeers were 35th in college basketball with 34.8 boards per game.
+Meanwhile, they ranked 65th with 29.3 rebounds allowed per contest.

-- Xavier was one of the best teams in college basketball in terms of assists, as it dished out 19.1 per game (best in college basketball).
+- With 19.1 dimes per game, Xavier was best in college basketball in the category.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.